stacksgov/sips/sips/sip-0xx-improve-sip10/sip-0xx-composable-fungible-token-standard.md

     (revoke (principal) (response bool uint))

-    ;; Check the remaining allowance of tokens for a spender (allowance (principal principal) (response uint uint)) )
+    ;; Check the remaining allowance of tokens for a spender (get-allowance (principal principal) (response uint uint)) )
 )
 ```

-This extended trait, `sip-0xx-trait`, includes the functions from the original `sip-010-trait` and adds the new functions introduced in SIP-0XX: `transfer-from`, `approve`, `revoke`, and `allowance`.
+This extended trait, `sip-0xx-trait`, includes the functions from the original `sip-010-trait` and adds the new functions introduced in SIP-0XX: `transfer-from`, `approve`, `revoke`, and `get-allowance`.
 Developers can use this trait as a reference when implementing composable fungible tokens with allowances on the Stacks blockchain.

 ## Rationale